tmazen/c8y-water-meter-integration/weptech/c8y_oms_parser_service/README.md

 # c8y-oms-parser Microservice

 A high-performance Rust-based microservice designed for Cumulocity.
-This service receives raw wireless M-Bus (wM-Bus) and OMS (Open Metering System) hex payloads from upstream microservices or external webhooks, decodes the DIF/VIF records, and returns structured data fields.
+This service receives Base64-encoded wireless M-Bus (wM-Bus) and OMS (Open Metering System) frames from upstream services, parses DIF/DIFE/VIF/VIFE headers using a data-driven lookup table, and returns structured measurement JSON.

+> **Important Note:** This microservice handles **unencrypted payloads only**.
+Any encrypted wM-Bus frames (such as OMS Mode 5 security profiles) must be decrypted upstream or decrypted prior to being passed into the `/api/v1/parse` endpoint.
 ---

 ## Architecture & Integration Flow